Namespaces

 (A) (constexpr since C++23)

-1-3) Decomposes given floating point value num into a normalized fraction and an integral power of two.
+1-3) Decomposes given floating point value num into a normalized fraction and an integral exponent of two.
 The library provides overloads of std::frexp for all cv-unqualified floating-point types as the type of the parameter num.(since C++23)

 A) Additional overloads are provided for all integer types, which are treated as double.